-- 1. Approve bow hunting within the park system, city property, and other eligible property as detailed in the Urban Deer Management ordinance and rules as listed above. - Approve bow hunting only in the city locations specified in this proposal the Urban Deer Task Force and do not allow additional properties to be considered. - 3.
+- 1. Approve bow hunting within the park system, on City property, and on other eligible property as detailed in the Urban Deer Management ordinance and rules as listed above.
+This alternative continues the program under the same rules as last year. - 2.
+Approve bow hunting only in the City locations specified in this proposal by the Urban Deer Task Force and do not allow additional properties to be considered. - 3.
 Do not approve bow hunting as proposed in the Urban Deer Management ordinance and rules listed above.